SAEON/data-portal/README.md

 Running `npm start` will start these services in the same terminal window.
 It's useful to start these services individually for helpful log output (a terminal that allows for split screen is great for this).

-To start these services indivudually
+To start these services individually:

 ```
 cd src/@saeon/atlas-client